 No.10 was the Lawrence’s third family home, which Lawrence called Bleak House ‘because it stood so open to the winds’.

 ‘Whoever stands on Walker Street will see the whole landscape of Sons and Lovers before him: Underwood in front, the hills of Derbyshire on the left, the woods and hills of Annesley on the right.
 The road from Nottingham by Watnall, Moorgreen, up to Underwood and on to Annesley (Byron’s Annesley) – gives you all the landscape of The White Peacock, Miriam’s farm in Sons and Lovers, and the home of the Crich family, and Willey Water, in Women in Love.’
 (Nottinghamshire and the Mining Country 1929)

 In ‘Sons & Lovers’, the pub appears as ‘The Moon & Stars’, where Paul’s father Walter drinks.
 The car park in the front is where hill fairs or ‘wakes’ were held at the start of the twentieth century, also described in the novel.

-We popped in for refreshments ourselves as we were nearly at the end of the walk, and admired a collection of Lawrence-related photographs.
+We pop in for refreshments ourselves as we are nearly at the end of the walk and admire a collection of Lawrence-related photographs.